trungtran9/Flutter-Breaking-Note/README.md

 An Android app for taking notes for Breaking (Breakdance) dancers.

-## Getting Started

-This project is still in development.
-New features and bugs fixed will come soon.
+* This project is still in development.
+New features will come in the near future.

+# Description

+The Breaking Note app is created for dancers to create and record their own training results.
+The app will include the following features:
+- Creating your own moves library: The user is able to record their own movements with some data, including their names, execution difficulties, and the example video recorded by themselves.
+- Movesets: With the moves library stored, the user is then able to create their own movesets (in other words, combos, skillsets, etc.) as a sequence of recorded moves.
+- More ideas will be added in the future.

+# Getting started